Raj140503/Online-Quiz-Application/README.md

       pnpm install

 ****Step 3: Database Setup and Seeding****
-This project is configured to use a local database (assumed to be SQLite).
+This project is configured to use a local database (SQLite).

 1. ****Create Environment File:**** Create a file named ```.env.local``` in the root directory.